Setting a goal that is clear and unifying

 It is a truth repeated in every significant historical moment, every great epic tale, every memorable film:

-Because, history is equally clear on this point: leading through a crisis without setting a goal leads straight to chaos.
+Because history is equally clear on this point: leading without setting a goal cultivates chaos.

-It is easy to slip into a reactive posture in this moment; simply responding to the next fire that needs putting out.
+In a busy construction environment – either in the office or on the jobsite – it is easy to slip into a reactive posture; simply responding to the next fire that needs putting out.

-But we weren’t made to live that way.
+But people weren’t made to operate that way.
 And it shows in the performance of our teams.

-We were made to live with purpose.
-We were made to work toward something bigger than the confines of our cubicle.
-We were made to always be moving forward, getting better, growing.
+People were made to live and work with purpose.
+We were made to work toward something bigger than the problem right in front of us.
+We were made to always be moving forward, getting better, and growing.
 We were made to set and pursue goals.

 Right now, every member of your team needs to be crystal clear about what he or she is working toward.
-Your team needs its common cause.
-Your team needs to know it can count on you and each other.
+Your team needs their common cause.
+Your team needs to know they can count on you and each other.
 And they need to know why.
-What is the milestone they are working toward and giving so much for in this challenging time.
+Why does this goal and the work they are putting into it even matter.

-Here are three simple strategies you can employ to give your organization the focus it needs right now:
+Here are three simple strategies you can employ to give your team the focus it needs right now:

 1. Align your leadership team around a clear, unifying goal.
 Everyone needs to be on board.
 No bystanders.
 All hands on deck.
 No one is half in.